Español

 Most skin lymphomas are T-cell lymphomas.
 These are sometimes called cutaneous T-cell lymphomas (CTCLs).

-Mycosis fungoides: Nearly half of all skin lymphomas are mycosis fungoides (MF).
+Nearly half of all skin lymphomas are mycosis fungoides (MF).
 MF can occur in people of any age, but most who get it are in their 50s or 60s.
 Men are almost twice as likely as women to develop this lymphoma.

-The first sign of this disease is one or more patchy, scaly, red lesions (abnormal areas) on the skin.
-MF lesions can be very itchy.
-Often these lesions are the only symptom of MF.
-But in some people the disease can progress to more solid, raised tumors on the skin (called plaques).
 Because MF can be confused with other skin problems, it can be hard to diagnose at first.
-Several biopsies of the lesions might be needed before the diagnosis is confirmed.
+Several biopsies of the areas might be needed before the diagnosis is confirmed.

 Rare variants of MF include folliculotropic MF, pagetoid reticulosis, and granulomatous slack skin.

-Adult T cell leukemia-lymphoma (ATLL): This rare type of T-cell lymphoma is more likely to start in other parts of the body, but it can sometimes be confined to the skin.
-It is linked to infection with the HTLV-1 virus (although most people infected with this virus do not get lymphoma).
-It is much more common in Japan and the Caribbean islands than other parts of the world.
-This lymphoma often grows quickly, but in some cases it advances slowly, or even shrinks on its own for a time.
+ATLL is linked to infection with the HTLV-1 virus (although most people infected with this virus do not get lymphoma).
+It is much more common in Japan and the Caribbean islands than in other parts of the world.

-Lymphomatoid papulosis often begins as several large pimple-like lesions that may break open in the middle.
+Lymphomatoid papulosis is a benign, slow-growing disease that often comes and goes on its own, even without treatment.
+It often begins as several large pimple-like lesions that may break open in the middle.

-This disorder is seen in younger people more often than other T-cell skin lymphomas, with an average age of around 45.
+This disorder is seen in younger people more than other T-cell skin lymphomas, with an average age of around 45.
 Men get this disease more often than women.

-Subcutaneous panniculitis-like T-cell lymphoma: This rare lymphoma invades the deepest layers of the skin, where it causes nodules (lumps) to form.
-Most often these are on the legs, but they can occur anywhere on the body.
-This lymphoma affects all ages and both sexes equally.
-It usually grows slowly and tends to have a good outlook.
+This rare lymphoma invades the deepest layers of the skin, where it causes nodules (lumps) to form.
+Most often these are on the legs, but they can happen anywhere on the body.

-Extranodal NK/T-cell lymphoma, nasal type: This rare type of lymphoma can start in T-cells or in other lymphocytes known as natural killer (NK) cells.
-It typically starts in the nose or sinuses, but sometimes it can start in the skin.
-This lymphoma has been linked to infection with the Epstein-Barr virus (EBV), and is more common in Asia and Central and South America.
-It tends to grow quickly.
+This rare type of lymphoma can start in T cells or in other lymphocytes known as natural killer (NK) cells.
+It typically starts in the nose or sinuses, but sometimes it starts in the skin.

 These lymphomas are sometimes referred to as cutaneous B-cell lymphomas (CBCLs).

-These lymphomas often require more intensive treatment.
+This type of lymphoma often requires more intensive treatment.
 The outlook is better if there is only one lesion at the time of diagnosis.

 Hathuc VM, Hristov AC, Smith LB.
 Primary cutaneous acral CD8+ T-cell lymphoma.
 Arch Pathol Lab Med.
 2017; 141(11): 1469-1475.